Kirtidan Gadhvi: Career

-He debuted at a cow protection rally in Jamnagar, Gujarat, in 2015 that raised Rs 45 million.
+He debuted at a cow protection rally in Jamnagar, Gujarat, in 2005 that raised Rs 45 million.
 He sang the song "Laadki" on the TV show MTV Coke Studio along with Sachin–Jigar, Tanishka, and Rekha Bhardwaj in April 2015.

 He is known for the dayras, folk songs and classical nuances.

 He moved to Bhavnagar and became a music teacher at the Bhavnagar University.
-"Laadki", "Nagar Me Jogi Aaya" and "Gori Radha Ne Kaalo Kaan" are among his popular songs.Currently he is living in Rajkot for his travelling convenience of his musical events in Kutch district, Kathiawar.
+"Laadki", "Nagar Me Jogi Aaya" and "Gori Radha Ne Kaalo Kaan" are among his most popular songs.
+Currently he is living in Rajkot for his travelling convenience of his musical events throughout the area.

 He was awarded "World Amazing Talent" Award in US and became the brand ambassador of World Talent Organization, USA.

+He was the recipient of Kavi Kag Award-2019 presented by Murari Bapu.